wpwoodjr/plex-docker/Plextini.md

 ## Get Plextini

-Clone or download [this repository](https://github.com/wpwoodjr/plex-docker), then `cd` to the directory its in.
+Clone or (download)[https://github.com/wpwoodjr/plex-docker/archive/master.zip] [this repository](https://github.com/wpwoodjr/plex-docker), then `cd` to the directory its in.

 ## Configure media folders
-The `conf` file is where you customize your Plextini installation.
+You edit the `conf` file to customize your Plextini installation.
 First configure your media folders.
 In `conf` you will see:
 ```
 media_folders=(media media1 media2 media3)